sarah2244-4/science-revision-quiz/README.md

 ### Future Features

 If there was more time to implement more features, these may include to:
-- Add in more questions to the question bank so users can select to answer more questions and questions displayed are more random.
+- Add in more questions to the question bank so users can select to answer more questions and questions presented are more random.
 - Create different types of questions, such as fill in the blanks.
 - Add pop up messages explaining the correct answer in more detail.

 ## Testing

+### Automated Testing

+- For automated tests I used Jest.
+- I chose to use automated testing when initially creating the `newGame()` function as it is reliable and provided quick feedback on whether the game was starting correctly before I had relevant styling in place to see myself.
+- I found tests in jest wouldn't work if functions used variables defined globally - I had to redefine them inside the functions.
+- The tests showed that when starting a new game:
+  - The game score was reset to 0 in the object and on the site
+  - The start button disappears and the game container appears
+  - 10 random questions were initially generated
+  - The first question displayed was at the start of the question array

+### Manual Testing

+Since the project was small, once the initial function was set up the rest of my testing was manual so I could see in the console what was going wrong and view all functionality and responsivity.
+All manual testing was done with Chrome Developer Tools.

-## Responsivity
+#### Responsivity

-Responsivity was tested using chrome developer tools.

 | Tests for all gameplay | iPhone SE | Pixel 5 | Samsung Galazy S8+ | iPad Air | Surface Pro 7 | Nest Hub | Desktop |
 | --- | :---: | :---: | :---: | :---: | :---: | :---: | :---: |